advanced-js/syllabus/README.md

 ## Project

 As homework, you are going to re-create the game Text Twist.
-The original (http://games.yahoo.com/console/tx) is an old-school Java applet... we want to bring it into this decade and port to JavaScript.
+The original (http://zone.msn.com/en/texttwist/, or [gameplay video](http://www.youtube.com/watch?v=qEfor-WdWTk&t=0m13s)) is an old-school Flash app... we want to bring it into this decade and port to JavaScript.
 Spend a bit of time playing it to get the feel (warning: addictive).
 The requirements:

 * two sets of letters (get a single set working first)
 * which set is used for each game (random vs. strict ordering): coder’s choice